Have you been charged with Possession of Stolen Property in Miami?

 - $10,000 in fines

-Quality defense attorneys will take advantage of pretrial and trial defenses in an attempt to help their clients who have been charged with stolen property.
-While a prosecutor needs to prove that the individual being charged with possession of stolen property is guilty beyond a reasonable doubt it is a defense attorneys duty to prove that their client did not know that they were in possession of stolen property.
+Quality possession of stolen property lawyers will take advantage of pretrial and trial defenses in an attempt to help their clients who have been charged with stolen property.
+While a prosecutor needs to prove that the individual being charged with possession of stolen property is guilty beyond a reasonable doubt it is a defense attorney’s duty to prove that their client did not know that they were in possession of stolen property.
 Without a seasoned attorney proving that is going to be extremely difficult.

 Miami, Florida stolen property laws are categorized into different degrees of seriousness.
 Grand theft is when a person is in possession of stolen property that is valued over the amount of $300.
 Having possession of stolen property under $300 is viewed to be petit theft and the defendant will likely be charged with a misdemeanor in the first degree.
 The penalties for a misdemeanor charge can result in an individual spending up to a year behind bars.